7 Best AI Image Upscalers in 2026 (Tested & Compared)

 ReminiConsumer mobile face fix2xiOS, Android, Web$6.99-9.99/wk

-2. Topaz Photo AI / Topaz Gigapixel - Best for Photographers
+1. Topaz Photo AI / Topaz Gigapixel - Best Pure Image Upscaler

 Topaz hero

-Topaz Labs has been the benchmark for photo upscaling for years, and in 2026 that's still true for one category of work: photography.
+Topaz Labs has been the benchmark for photo upscaling for years, and in 2026 that's still true.
+If your single, narrow job is "make this image bigger and sharper without inventing fake detail," Topaz is the tool.
 Photo AI is the all-in-one enhancer (denoise + sharpen + upscale + face recovery in a single pass); Gigapixel is the dedicated upscaler with deeper controls and up to 16x scaling.
 Gigapixel's engine is embedded inside Photo AI, so Photo AI is usually the right starter product unless you specifically need Gigapixel's advanced modes.

 Key Features